Origins of pre-settlement funding

 Plaintiffs are provided non-recourse cash advances, and the companies receive their investment once the lawsuit is concluded.
 Pre-settlement funding companies also charge a certain percentage of the entire amount financed to the plaintiff as interest or fee.
 This amount is the very pivot that defines whether the company makes a profit or sustains a loss in its overall business operations.
 Suppose the company charges exorbitant rates so much that the company’s claim exceeds the total amount secured as an award or settlement.
 In that case, the plaintiff is left no better off.
 If the plaintiff cannot receive any other amounts from taking home after the company’s share is deducted, he still stands at square one, except that his medical bills and expenses went covered during the pendency of the suit.

-Except for the very few companies that have been involved in fraud before or where the owners served time for financial crimes, pre-settlement funding is safe.
+Pre-settlement funding is safe except for the very few companies that have been involved in fraud before or where the owners served time for financial crimes.

 How does lawsuit funding work?